 Celebrities such as Victoria Beckham have also given up their heels this year, with the fashion designer and former spice girl switching her famous Christian Louboutin stilettos for sneakers, due to back pain caused by years of wearing towering shoes.

-more and more women are beginning to integrate sports clothing into their daily wardrobes, meaning trainers have also become more popular overtaking heels to become the second favourite item of footwear after flat shoes.
+As more and more women integrate sports clothing into their daily wardrobes, trainers have also become more popular overtaking heels to become the second favourite item of footwear after flat shoes.

 Another reason for the rise in sneaker sales is the re-emergence of sub-cultures.
 Reebok for example have brought back their ‘classics’ which were a big hit with the ravers back in the 90’s so there is also the nostalgic aspect which is influencing consumers.